- UNSW

 The university is made up of faculties, which are groupings of schools according to academic disciplines, through which academic staff conduct teaching at undergraduate, postgraduate and higher degree levels, and pursue research and scholarly investigations.
 The university's academic organisations include six faculties and UNSW Canberra, and over 40 schools.
 Faculty business is assisted by a Faculty Board and various faculty committees.The university also conducts teaching and research at its teaching hospitals, medical research institutes, Centres of Excellence, research centres and field stations.

-Find out more information on UNSW's faculties and schools.
+Find out more information on UNSW's faculties and schools, opens in a new window.

 Information management